-The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measuring the strength and flexibility of key postural (core) muscles.
-This abdominal test assesses the strength of the abdominal and psoas muscles.
+The Kraus-Weber Abdominal Strength Test 1 assesses the strength of the abdominal and psoas muscles.
+Participants are required to perform one sit up while straight legs held raised off the ground.
+The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness tests measuring the strength and flexibility of key postural (core) muscles.

-- purpose: to assess the strength of the abdominal and psoas muscles.
+purpose: to assess the strength of the abdominal and psoas muscles.

-- equipment required: flat surface
+equipment required: flat surface

-- procedure: The subject lies down in supine position i.e., flat on his back and hands behind his neck.
-The leg are straight.
+procedure: The subject lies down in supine position i.e., flat on his back and hands behind his neck.
+The legs are straight.
 The examiner holds the feet to keep them on the ground.
 The subject is asked to perform one sit-up.
 If he performs one sit-up, he passes this test.
 If he cannot raise his shoulders from the table or ground, his score is zero.

-- scoring: This test is graded on a pass-fail basis.
+scoring: This test is graded on a pass-fail basis.
 The Kraus-Weber test comprises 6 exercises - being unable to perform even one of the six exercises results in failing the test.

-- comments: the difference between this test and the second Kraus-Weber Abdominal Strength Test is that in this case the legs are straight, so that the psoas muscles also play a part in the sit up action.
+comments: the difference between this test and the second Kraus-Weber Abdominal Strength Test is that in this case the legs are straight, so that the psoas muscles also play a part in the sit-up action.